availproject/avail-light/bootstrap/README.md

 `avail-light-bootstrap` is a Bootstrap node for Avail Light Client.
 Bootstraps act as the initial point of contact for other Avail clients, helping them discover other peers in the network.

-These network entry points alow other newly joined nodes to discover new peers and to connect to them.
+These network entry points allow other newly joined nodes to discover new peers and to connect to them.

 To start a Bootstrap node, run: